bcs

-What is Repeater Service?
-Two-Way radio users in a non-repeater system must rely on direct line of site to talk to other users.
+2-Way radio users in a non-repeater system must rely on direct line of site to talk to other users.
 Mountains, buildings and other obstacles often get in the way.
 A repeater is an automated relay station that enables two-way radio users to talk greater distances by rebroadcasting their signal from higher elevations.
 Our repeaters are located on the highest points in Vermont to give you the best coverage possible.

-What is Trunking?
 In a standard repeater system, two-way radio users must share one repeater channel.
 Users often have to wait for another conversation to finish before they can talk.
 Trunking solves this problem by using multiple repeaters that automatically assign the radio user a free channel.
 In the event that all channels are busy the user is notified with a busy signal.
 Unlike a standard repeater system, the users do not hear each others conversations.
 Other features include out-of-range tones and call indication.

 • Fast System Access